Republic of Karelia: Administrative divisions

+International cooperation

+Northern Dimension Project

+In 2000, the EU Summit approved the Northern Dimension project, which aimed to gradually develop a consolidated strategy for intercountry and interregional cooperation in Northern Europe, including the Russian northern regions of Karelia, the Komi Republic, Murmansk, Kaliningrad, Arkhangelsk, Vologda, Pskov, and Leningrad Oblasts, St. Petersburg, and the Nenets Autonomous Okrug.

+The Republic of Karelia promotes international cultural and economic cooperation with the provinces and unions of communes of Finland, the Swedish province (Västerbotten), the Norwegian municipality (Tromsø), the state of the United States of America (Vermont), the voivodeship of Poland (Chekhanovo), the autonomous republic of Georgia (Adjara), the prefecture of Greece (Ilia), the Republic of Belarus, the province of Fujian (Eastern China), and the region of Abai in the Republic of Kazakhstan.

 History

 Middle ages

 The Karelian people and culture developed during the Viking Age in the region to the west of Lake Ladoga.
 Karelians were first mentioned in Swedish sagas around the 10th century.
 Russians first mentioned Karelians in 1143, they called Karelians "Korela".

 Sweden's interest in Karelia began a centuries-long struggle with Novgorod (later Russia) that resulted in numerous border changes following the many wars fought between the two, the most famous of which is the Pillage of Sigtuna of 1187.
 In 1137 the oldest documented settlement was established, the modern-day city of Olonets (Aunus).
 Karelians converted to Orthodox Christianity in 1227.
 The Karelians' alliance with Novgorod developed into domination by the latter in the 13th century, when Karelia became a part of Novgorod under the name of Obonezhie pyatina as an autonomy.
 Later Karelia had anti-Novgorod revolts in the 13th and 14th centuries.

 Later Karelia became a part of Muscovy when Novgorod was annexed in the second half of the 15th century.